HumaRobotics/poppy_install/README.md

 Poppy software installation
 ===========================

+Branch: raspi-light
+install on a new raspberry pi 2 (user pi...) with 'pypot light' from humarobotics (without scipy)

 This tutorial describe how to install a clean poppy embedded linux environment from scratch.

 To do that you will need :